-It takes courage to step up and be yourself.
+It takes courage to step up and be yourself, to show vulnerability when speaking.
 It’s so much easier to hide behind data, charts, handouts and slides, but that’s not how to create a compelling and lasting connection.

 Nailing a presentation is not about being perfect, it’s about being prepared and present in the moment.
 It’s not how skilled you are in rhetorical techniques or vocabulary, but rather speaking with words and emotion from your heart to resonate with others.

 When you stop trying to present a technically competent speech and focus on connecting at a human level, you will begin to enjoy speaking in public so much more.

 How to be Vulnerable When You Speak

 So what does public speaking vulnerability actually mean?
 What does it mean to be vulnerable when speaking in public, really?
 It’s not over-sharing or giving too much information.
 It’s not sharing a story, for the sake of sharing a story.

 Being vulnerable is about being real, relevant, and remarkable, in your rawness and uniqueness.
 Being the best version of yourself, complete with all the flaws and imperfections, because guess what?
 Your audience is real and unique too, they may even have the same flaws and imperfections that you are trying so hard to cover up.